Zes apps · Één kwartaal Six apps · One quarter

 PowerUp beloningssysteem

-Het laatste project is ook het meest doordachte.
-Mijn zoon had een beloningssysteem nodig — niet een sticker op de koelkast, maar iets dat op zijn telefoon stond, bijhield welke gewoontes hij goed deed, hem feedback gaf op zijn groei, en ons samen een moment gaf aan het einde van de week om te reflecteren.
+Mijn zoon had een beloningssysteem nodig — niet een sticker op de koelkast, maar iets dat op zijn telefoon stond, bijhield welke gewoontes hij goed deed, en ons samen een moment gaf aan het einde van de week om terug te kijken.

-De routing is volledig uitgesplitst: het kind heeft eigen pagina's (vandaag, groei, samen-momenten), de ouder heeft eigen beheerpagina's voor gewoontes en beloningen.
+De routing is volledig uitgesplitst: het kind heeft eigen pagina's, de ouder heeft eigen beheerpagina's.
 State wordt centraal beheerd via een Context, navigatie loopt via React Router.

-The last project is also the most carefully considered.
-My son needed a reward system — not a sticker on the fridge, but something on his phone that tracked which habits he was doing well, gave him feedback on his growth, and gave us a shared moment at the end of the week to reflect.
+My son needed a reward system — not a sticker on the fridge, but something on his phone that tracked which habits he was doing well and gave us a shared moment at the end of the week to look back together.

-For this project I started with ChatGPT — for the conceptual and pedagogical thinking.
-Which habits are worth rewarding?
-What is the right reward frequency?
-How do you prevent a reward system from backfiring?
-Only when the concept was set did I switch to Claude for the build.
+I deliberately started with ChatGPT, not Claude.
+Get the concept right first: which habits are worth rewarding, what is the right frequency, how do you prevent it from backfiring.
+Only when the concept was set did the build begin.

-The routing is fully split: the child has their own pages (today, growth, shared moments), the parent has their own management pages for habits and rewards.
+The routing is fully split: the child has their own pages, the parent has their own management pages.
 State is centrally managed via a Context, navigation runs via React Router.

 ReactViteFirebaseContext APIReact Router